Skip to content

 Definitions

-Remaining issue: tents.
-For U.S. Census, tents are not housing units unless they are realizing a residence function.
+Similarly, tents are not housing units unless they are realizing a residence function.
 A tent does not have as "firm [a] connection between its foundation and the ground" so we would exclude them as architectural structures.
-They don't fit category of vehicle or natural formation either.
+They don't fit category of vehicle or natural formation either, but may still be important to include to cover folks who are unhoused and live on the streets.